dgcamacho/so2021/README.md

   - Use exceptions instead of asserts / aborts and smart pointers instead of raw pointers once the lecture has introduced them

-See [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html) for more rules guidelines on the coding style.
-Also, see the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) for a comprehensive list of best practice programming rule for C++.
+See [Google C++ Style Guide](http://google.github.io/styleguide/cppguide.html) for more rules and guidelines on the coding style.
+Also, see the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) for a comprehensive list of best practice programming rules for C++.